Rockdale Plaza: Transport

 The Eastern Suburbs and Illawarra Line offer frequent services to Rockdale station.

 Rockdale Plaza has bus connections to St George and Sutherland Shire, as well as local surrounding suburbs.
-It is served by Punchbowl Bus Company, Transit Systems NSW and Transdev NSW services.
+It is served by Transit Systems NSW and U-Go Mobility services.
 Majority of its bus services located on Princes Highway and Rockdale Plaza Drive.

 Rockdale Plaza has multi level car parks with 875 spaces.

 History

-The original shopping centre known as Southside Plaza opened on 15 August 1963 by Rockdale MP Brian Bannon and was built over former market gardens with tonnes of soil had to be brought in to raise the ground level to the height of the Princes Highway.
+The original shopping centre known as Southside Plaza opened on 15 August 1963 by Rockdale MP Brian Bannon and was built over former market gardens, with tonnes of soil brought in to raise the ground level to the height of the Princes Highway.

-Southside Plaza featured a Mark Foy's, Woolworths Food Fair (rebranded to Flemings in the 1980s and rebranded to Woolworths later), Franklins, AMF Bowling Alley and 33 stores.
+Southside Plaza featured a Mark Foy's, Woolworths Food Fair (rebranded to Flemings in the 1980s and later to Woolworths), Franklins, AMF Bowling Alley and 33 stores.
 The bowling alley remained separate from the centre despite proposals to join them.
-Since its opening in 1963 led the way in the retail revolution, which swept through southern Sydney in the 1960s.
-Southside Plaza also held the trash and treasure market on Sundays.
+Opening in 1963, Southside Plaza led the way in the retail revolution, which swept through southern Sydney in the 1960s.
+It also hosted a trash and treasure market on Sundays.

 In 1967 Mark Foys was extensively damaged by fire.
 It was then rebuilt and became a McDowells store and then was rebranded as Waltons in 1972.
-In 1978 Waltons relocated to the newly built Westfield Hurstville and the space became vacant since.
+In 1978 Waltons relocated to the newly built Westfield Hurstville and the space became vacant.

-The opening of Roselands and the redeveloped Miranda Fair had been blamed for a downturn in trade at Southside Plaza and various redevelopment proposals were proposed but never eventuated.
-In the 1992 Southside Plaza was demolished and construction started on redeveloping the site.
+The opening of Roselands and the redeveloped Miranda Fair had been blamed for a downturn in trade at Southside Plaza, and various redevelopment proposals were proposed but never eventuated.
+In 1992 Southside Plaza was demolished and construction started on redeveloping the site.